xCollateral/VulkanMod/README.md

 ## Notes
 - This mod is still in developpment, please report issues in the [issue tab](https://github.com/xCollateral/VulkanMod/issues) with logs attached !
+- This mode isn't just "minecraft on vulkan" (e.g: [zink](https://docs.mesa3d.org/drivers/zink.html) ), it is a full rewrite of the minecraft renderer.